kvaksin/kvaksin.github.io/_pages/etretat_travel_guide.md

 ## Where to Stay
 - **Hôtel Le Rayon Vert** — A centrally located hotel right on the seafront with stunning views.
 - **Dormy House** — A refined hotel perched on the cliffs, offering panoramic views and a peaceful atmosphere.
-- **Le Lann-Bihoué** — A cozy, charming B&B-style guesthouse located near the heart of Étretat.

 ## Where to Shop
 - **Emmaüs Cauville-sur-Mer / Magasin** — A large secondhand store supporting a social cause.
 Great for vintage treasures, books, and furniture.